Localizing Romans supergravity: Localization of Romans supergravity

 Finally, we have the equivariantly closed polyform constructed in \cite{BenettiGenolini:2023kxp}, where we have corrected the overall signs of the four-form and zero-form components\footnote{The form written in \cite{BenettiGenolini:2023kxp} is closed under $\diff+\xi\hook\, $, rather than $\diff_\xi = \diff-\xi\hook\, $.}

 where

 The action \eqref{Fullaction}, evaluated on a solution to equations of motion (i.e. on-shell) and including the boundary Gibbons--Hawking--York and holographic counterterms, is

-The full set of boundary terms were constructed in \cite{Alday:2014rxa, Alday:2014bta}; however, in the present context they contribute zero to our final expressions and we therefore do not consider them further.
-A similar result for general four-dimensional gauged supergravity coupled to matter was shown to hold true in \cite{BenettiGenolini:2024lbj}.
+The full set of boundary terms were constructed in \cite{Alday:2014rxa, Alday:2014bta}; however, in the present context, as argued in \cite{BenettiGenolini:2023kxp}, they contribute zero to our final expressions and we therefore do not consider them further.\footnote{Since the proof does not fit in the margin we leave it to the interested reader.} A similar result for general four-dimensional gauged supergravity coupled to matter was shown to hold true in \cite{BenettiGenolini:2024lbj}.